 To reiterate, even though a sequence of switch positions is planned over a long prediction horizon, only the switching sequence over the sampling interval is executed.
 The predictions are recomputed at the next sampling interval using new measurements; a shifted-and if necessary revised-sequence of switch positions is derived.
-This is referred to as the receding horizon policy, see Fig. 3, which provides feedback and makes MP3C robust to the flux estimation errors and non-idealities mentioned earlier.
-Longer horizons reduce the controller sensitivity to flux estimation errors.
-As a result, the steady-state current distortions tend to be lower, when compared with an overly aggressive controller, i.e. a controller that operates with a very short prediction horizon and does not penalize the corrective action (q = 0).
+This is referred to as the receding horizon policy, see Fig. 2, which provides feedback and makes MP3C robust to the flux estimation errors and non-idealities mentioned earlier.
+Longer horizons reduce the controller sensitivity to flux estimation errors, as will be shown in Sect.
+VI-B. As a result, the steady-state current distortions tend to be lower, when compared with an overly aggressive controller, i.e. a controller that operates with a very short prediction horizon and does not penalize the corrective action (q = 0).

-E. Outer Control Loops
+E. Additional Control Loops

-The inner MP3C control loop described above is augmented by two outer control loops, as shown in Fig. 6.
+The inner MP3C control loop described above is augmented by two outer control loops, as shown in Fig. 7.
 The first loop regulates the torque by adjusting the reference angle between the stator and the rotor flux vectors.
 The second loop regulates the stator flux magnitude by adjusting the modulation index.
 The slow stator flux controller uses information from the inner loop of MP3C to adjust the modulation index-specifically, the volt-second correction or the effective modulation index.